 CIS degree holders focus on how to practically apply computer programs and technology to business operations.
 These professionals determine how to apply technology to the needs of different businesses with numerous unique objectives.
 They build and optimize programs, ensuring the networked computers function as expected.
 CIS degree holders often work behind the scenes, implementing computer systems and analyzing the results.
 Their work does not, however, typically involve any elements of management or the implementation of organization-wide changes.

-While there is a significant amount of crossover in possible career paths (and titles are sometimes interchangeable), those with MIS degrees are more equipped to focus on the business side of an organization, making them ideal candidates for management roles, such as analyst or administrator.
+While there is a significant amount of crossover in possible career paths (and titles are sometimes interchangeable), those with MIS degrees are more equipped to focus on the business side of an organization, making them ideal candidates for management roles, such as analysts or administrators.
 Common career paths for MIS degree holders include IT consultant, information systems manager, database administrator, computer network architect, and systems analyst.

-MIS vs. CIS Degree: Which Is Right for You?
+MIS Degree vs. CIS Degree: Which Is Right for You?